stenudd.COM

 11. Literature

-Although Aristotle is such an outstanding figure in world history, and there were several remarkable ingredients in his life, as well as formidable people around him, the biographical literature on him is scarce.
-A strict biography is very hard to find, and those books devoted to presenting a complete picture of him begin with a sketch of his lifetime, insignificantly more detailed than the ones given in just about any work on the philosopher, or for that matter a regular entry in an encyclopedia.
-What the monographers fill most of their pages with, is his philosophy.
+Although Aristotle is such an outstanding figure in world history, and there were several remarkable ingredients in his life, as well as formidable people around him, the biographical literature on Aristotle is scarce.
+A strict biography is very hard to find, and those books devoted to presenting a complete picture of Aristotle begin with a sketch of his lifetime, insignificantly more detailed than the ones given in just about any work on the philosopher, or for that matter a regular entry in an encyclopedia.
+What the monographers fill most of their pages with, is Aristotle's philosophy.

 In the biographies of dramatists and fiction writers, on the other hand, their lives are usually portrayed as being similar to the stories they made up in their works.
 Quite accurate in the case of Cervantes or Dostoevsky, but not necessarily so with all the rest of them.